XL-ML/XL-ML/README.md

 # XLML: Machine Learning for Elixir

 Elixir is a favorite among functional programmers and other enthusiasts.
-Support for native machine learning in Elixir, specifically regresssion algorithms, seems to be lacking for this erlang ~~clash of clans~~ based language.
+Support for native machine learning in Elixir, specifically regresssion algorithms, seems to be lacking for this erlang based language.
 Through XL-ML, we bring ML algorithms, completely vectorized with [Nx](https://github.com/elixir-nx/nx) to the Elixir community.

 ## Examples